 Not a bad riot-A patriot.
 Minister of the interior-Victuals.
 One for ascent-A penny balloon.
-Always carries off the palm - The hand.
-Economy is the father of a fat bank ald he s ops growing hair.
-The d shonest butcher is always willing to meat his customers half-weigh.
+Always carries off the palm-The hand.
+Economy is the father of a fat bank account.
+The man most looked up to-The one An unatural curiosity-The calf of a As soon as a man commences growing bald he s ops growing hair.

-The man most looked up to-The one in the moon.